Kasheftin/RoutePlanner/README.md

 [Habrahabr article](http://habrahabr.ru/post/214743/)

 I've spent about 20 hours for developing the v0.1, and implemented only the necessary functionality.
 There're a lot of things to do, but the current prototype suits me.
-So I decided that in case of any interest/donation I'll spend 10 more hours and:
+So I decided that in case of any interest I'll spend some more time and:

 * Refactor the code and switch google.mapsInfoWindow to the custom one, that works better with knockout
 * Add draggable ability to directions service